storybookjs/ember/docs/configure/typescript.md

 title: 'TypeScript'
 ---

-Storybook has built-in Typescript support, so your Typescript project should work with zero configuration needed.
+Storybook has built-in TypeScript support, so your TypeScript project should work with zero configuration needed.

 ### Default configuration

-The base Typescript configuration uses [`babel-loader`](https://webpack.js.org/loaders/babel-loader/) for Typescript transpilation, and optionally <a href="https://github.com/TypeStrong/fork-ts-checker-webpack-plugin/blob/v4.1.6/README.md#options"><code>fork-ts-checker-webpack-plugin</code></a> for checking.
+The base TypeScript configuration uses [`babel-loader`](https://webpack.js.org/loaders/babel-loader/) for TypeScript transpilation, and optionally <a href="https://github.com/TypeStrong/fork-ts-checker-webpack-plugin/blob/v4.1.6/README.md#options"><code>fork-ts-checker-webpack-plugin</code></a> for checking.

 Each framework uses the base configuration unless otherwise specified: